AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-editor-interface.md

 >[!TAB New Editor]

-This view displays how the content is rendered in Editor 2.0
+This view displays how the content is rendered in New Editor

 ![](images/editor-overview-2-0.png)

 >[!TAB Old Editor]

-This view displays how the content is rendered in the Classic Editor
+This view displays how the content is rendered in the Old Editor

 ![](images/editor-overview.png)